ibandas/WeFit-TeamG/README.md

 2. Switch to the test branch
 3. Fetch and pull latest from remote test branch
 4. If developing, checkout a new branch from test and switch to it.
+5. Open the .xcworkspace and NOT the .xcodeproj (This is so all firebase pods are used properly).
-5. Press the "Play" button on the top left of Xcode while also making sure its for the "iPhone 11 Pro Max" simulator.
+6. Press the "Play" button on the top left of Xcode while also making sure its for the "iPhone 11 Pro Max" simulator.

 ----
 ## .gitignore